percona/percona-xtradb-cluster/doc/source/manual/state_snapshot_transfer.rst

 ======================

-If there are no nodes available that can safely perform incremental state transfer (|IST|), the cluster defaults to |SST|.
+If there are no nodes available that can safely perform incremental state transfer (IST), the cluster defaults to SST.

-If there are nodes available that can perform |IST|, the cluster prefers a local node over remote nodes to serve as the donor.
+If there are nodes available that can perform IST, the cluster prefers a local node over remote nodes to serve as the donor.

-If there are no local nodes available that can perform |IST|, the cluster chooses a remote node to serve as the donor.
+If there are no local nodes available that can perform IST, the cluster chooses a remote node to serve as the donor.

-If there are several local and remote nodes that can perform |IST|, the cluster chooses the node with the highest ``seqno`` to serve as the donor.
+If there are several local and remote nodes that can perform IST, the cluster chooses the node with the highest ``seqno`` to serve as the donor.

 Using Percona Xtrabackup